joef2002/QAutoEval/README.md

 - **Synthesis Conditions Evaluation:**
   Extracts synthesis conditions from scientific papers and assesses them against criteria for completeness, exclusivity, and accuracy.

-  For a more detailed description of the evaluation criteria used, please refer to our previous work: [RetChemQA](https://github.com/nakulrampal/RetChemQA) and [Comparison-of-LLMs](https://github.com/Sya-bitsea/Comparison-of-LLMs)
+  For a more detailed description of the evaluation criteria used and how the dataset is generated(along with the code), please refer to our previous work: [RetChemQA](https://github.com/nakulrampal/RetChemQA) and [Comparison-of-LLMs](https://github.com/Sya-bitsea/Comparison-of-LLMs)

 ## Quick Start